Shiladitya Bora

 Shiladitya Bora is an Indian film producer, director, marketer and distributor.
 He is the founder of Platoon One Films, a Mumbai-based film production studio.
 Bora was born and brought up in Assam and completed his undergraduate and post-graduate studies in Ahmedabad.
-He started his film career by spearheading the indie release banner PVR Pictures’ Directors’ Rare, a limited release arm of India’s biggest film exhibitor, PVR Cinemas group.
+He started his film career by spearheading the indie release banner PVR Pictures' Directors' Rare, a limited release arm of India's biggest film exhibitor, PVR Cinemas group.
 Under this banner, he successfully released more than 85 independent films.
 In 2015, Bora was recognised for his work in marketing and distribution and was selected as one of the Berlinale Talents of the year.
 As the first CEO of Drishyam Films, Bora served as an Associate Producer on critically acclaimed films like Masaan (2015) and Newton (2017).
 He helped develop Newton from a one-line pitch to a story and greenlit the film to production.
-Newton went on to be selected as India’s official entry for the 90th Academy Awards.
+Newton went on to be selected as India's official entry for the 90th Academy Awards.
 In 2017, Bora founded Platoon One Films, a Mumbai based production studio with his wife and costume designer Shilpi Agarwal.
-Platoon One Films’ maiden Hindi production Yours Truly, directed by Sanjoy Nag, starring Soni Razdan, Pankaj Tripathi and Aahana Kumra, premiered at the Busan International Film Festival 2018 and travelled to many festivals worldwide.
+Platoon One Films' maiden Hindi production Yours Truly, directed by Sanjoy Nag, starring Soni Razdan, Pankaj Tripathi and Aahana Kumra, premiered at the Busan International Film Festival 2018 and travelled to many festivals worldwide.
 Platoon One Films then went on to produce the National Award-Winning Marathi film Picasso, directed by Abhijeet Warang and starring Prasad Oak.
+He is also the producer for 2023 Indian Marathi-language thriller drama, Ghaath (2023 film) which was nominated to compete for the Panorama Audience Award and GWFF Best First Feature Award at the 73rd Berlin International Film Festival.
+His production Bayaan, directed by Bikas Ranjan Mishra and starring Huma Qureshi, will have its World Premiere at the Toronto International Film Festival 2025.